-Туре Name Description Loans Job Development Authority Direct Loan Program (ESD) This is a state-guaranteed bond financing program that provides loan assistance to cover a portion of the cost of acquiring and renovating existing buildings, or constructing new buildings (Real Estate projects) including the "soft costs", or for purchasing machinery and equipment (M&E projects) including the 'soft costs" (delivery, installation, etc.).
-In most cases, JDA loans can be for up to 40% of Real Estate projects or M&E projects Loans up to 60% for projects located in Empire zones or economically distressed areas The combination of a bank loan and a JDA loan cannot exceed 90% financing JDA Real Estate loan is normally a second mortgage loan M&E loans are secured by a first lien, co-equal with the bank's lien on the M&E Loans Micro Enterprise Loan Fund Eligibility: • Facilities used for manufacturing, distribution/warehousing, and selected services • Retail facilities involving customer visits to the business are not eligible • Working capital is not eligible ESD has capitalized 3 revolving loan funds for financing small loans to NY Sate certified minority and Loans (ESD) women-owned businesses (MWBEs) through locally based administering micro-lending corporations.
-Loan amount up to \$7,000 Funds to be used for acquisition or improvement of real property and purchase of machinery and equipment Interest rates are determined by the administering micro-lending corporation Maximum loan term is 24 months Eligibility: Applicant must be a small and high-risk, for-profit business Must be a NY State certified MWBE Annual gross revenue cannot exceed \$100,000 New start-ups must demonstrate entrepreneurial or other business training Loans Minority and Women Owned Businesses Programs (multiple) (ESD) Minority and Women Owned Business Development and Lending Program: This program provides financial assistance to MWBEs as well as projects that assist the development of entrepreneurship among minority persons and women. • Lending in conjunction with local, community and regionally-based entities • Lending for certified government contractors and eligible contractors • Incubator assistance • Technical assistance
+Туре Name Description Loans Job Development Authority Direct Loan Program (ESD) This is a state-guaranteed bond financing program that provides loan assistance to cover a portion of the cost of acquiring and renovating existing buildings, or constructing new buildings (Real Estate projects) including the "soft costs", or for purchasing machinery and equipment (M&amp;E projects) including the 'soft costs" (delivery, installation, etc.).
+In most cases, JDA loans can be for up to 40% of Real Estate projects or M&amp;E projects Loans up to 60% for projects located in Empire zones or economically distressed areas The combination of a bank loan and a JDA loan cannot exceed 90% financing JDA Real Estate loan is normally a second mortgage loan M&amp;E loans are secured by a first lien, co-equal with the bank's lien on the M&amp;E Eligibility: Facilities used for manufacturing, distribution/warehousing, and selected services Retail facilities involving customer visits to the business are not eligible Working capital is not eligible Loans Micro Enterprise Loan Fund (ESD) ESD has capitalized 3 revolving loan funds for financing small loans to NY Sate certified minority and women-owned businesses (MWBEs) through locally based administering micro-lending corporations.
+Loan amount up to \$7,000 Funds to be used for acquisition or improvement of real property and purchase of machinery and equipment Interest rates are determined by the administering micro-lending corporation Maximum loan term is 24 months Eligibility: Applicant must be a small and high-risk, for-profit business Must be a NY State certified MWBE Annual gross revenue cannot exceed \$100,000 New start-ups must demonstrate entrepreneurial or other business training Examples of expenses that are not eligible for program funds include: debt refinancing, residential construction or renovation, payment of taxes, projects of newspapers, broadcasting, medical facilities, libraries, community centers, or public infrastructure.
+Loans Minority and Women Owned Businesses Programs (multiple) (ESD) Minority and Women Owned Business Development and Lending Program: This program provides financial assistance to MWBEs as well as projects that assist the development of entrepreneurship among minority persons and women.
+Lending in conjunction with local, community and regionally-based entities Lending for certified government contractors and eligible contractors Incubator assistance Technical assistance